 It was suggested to start with the first case.

 JVET-AB0045 relates to that case.
-Follow-up discussion was performed in joint BoG with AG 5.
+Follow-up discussion was performed in a joint BoG with AG 5 on planning verification tests (toward preparation of output documents JVET-AB2021 and JVET-AB2022).

 JVET-AB0270 Report on subjective performance evaluation of the ECM [M. Wien, V. Baroncini (Test coordinators)]